kataras/build-a-better-web-together/README.md

 - Ok the net/http package doesn't suits me, but they're so many frameworks, which I have choose?!
 - Each one of them tells me that it's the best.
 I don't know what to do!

-####The truth is
+####The truth

-I did a little research and benchmarks to choose which framework suits me to start my new project, the results were really hurt me, disappointed me.
+I did a big research and benchmarks to choose which framework suits me to start my new project, the results were really hurt me, disappointed me.

 I was wondering if golang wasn't so fast on the web as I was reading, but, before let Golang and continue to develop with nodejs I told myself: